microsoft/semantic-kernel-starters/sk-python-flask/README.md

 For example, send a POST request to `localhost:5000/skills/FunSkill/functions/Joke` with the configuration headers and a JSON request body containing your prompt parameters such as:
 `{"input": "time traveling to dinosaur age", "style": "wacky"}`

+## Using the starter as a ChatGPT plugin

+First, run your Flask app locally.
+Then, follow instructions on the [OpenAI website](https://platform.openai.com/docs/plugins/introduction) to install your plugin into ChatGPT.
+You may need to join a waitlist for developer access.